Planetforlife Home Page

-Peak Oil in a Nutshell
+Peak Oil Explained in a Nutshell

-The Earth's total endowment, before humans started using it, was roughly 2 trillion barrels of recoverable oil.
-About half of it is used up.
+The Earth's total endowment of oil, before humans started using it, was roughly 2 trillion barrels of recoverable oil.
+Consumption has been rapidly increasing and about half is used up.
 Consumption is currently 31 billion barrels each year.
-Crunch the numbers and you will see that the oil will be gone in 32 years presuming the rate of consumption does not change.
-In reality, demand is increasing.
-Very little oil has been found within the past 30 years and the prospect of finding more is dim.
+Crunch the numbers and you will see the oil gone in 32 years presuming the rate of consumption does not change.
+That is not to be construed to mean that world oil production will be constant for 32 years and then suddenly go to zero.

 A Growing Awareness of Peak Oil

-Politicians, economists, financiers and the general public are generally less aware of peak oil--but that is changing.
+Politicians, economists, financiers and the general public are generally less aware of peak oil—but that is changing.

 Some Politicians are Aware of Peak Oil